-Leicestershire is one of the largest mineral extracting counties in the UK, and there are many sites, both still operational and closed, within Hinckley & Bosworth Borough.
+Leicestershire is one of the largest mineral extracting counties in the UK, and there are many sites, both still operational and closed, within Hinckley & Bosworth borough.

-The Borough has coal resources, close enough to the surface to mine, running from the east of the Borough around Desford, up to the north near Odstone.
-There has never been however, any large-scale coal mining in the area, and no intention to begin, despite the extensive mining activity in the Coalville area to the north of the Borough.
+The borough has coal resources, close enough to the surface to mine, running from the east of the borough around Desford, up to the north near Odstone.
+There has never been however, any large-scale coal mining in the area, and no intention to begin, despite the extensive mining activity in the Coalville area to the north of the borough.

-- There is only one active landfill site in the Borough, and diminishing space for the disposal of waste into landfill is a big concern (HBBC, 2009b).
-As part of the core strategy, Hinckley & Bosworth Borough Council are already working to manage waste in a more sustainable manner, by attempting to reduce creation, increase the proportion that is recycled, and extracting value from waste, for example by energy creation (HBBC, 2009b). - The volume of waste collected per household in the Borough is low, and it is important that this is maintained. - Capacity to take more waste into landfill is very small.
-This issue is partly abated by both the low volume of waste collected per household and the high rates of recycling, but is nonetheless becoming a problem. - There are several sites of historic landfill in the Borough, all of which have now been closed for longer than 20 years.
+There is only one active landfill site in the borough, and diminishing space for the disposal of waste into landfill is a big concern.

+- The volume of waste collected per household in the borough is low, and it is important that this is maintained. - Capacity to take more waste into landfill is very small.
+This issue is partly abated by both the low volume of waste collected per household and the high rates of recycling but is nonetheless becoming a problem. - There are several sites of historic landfill in the borough, all of which have now been closed for longer than 20 years.
 There will be latency issued associated with these.